 Plant taxonomists (scientists that group plants together because they have certain features in common) are always looking to make a name for themselves and they usually do this by "splitting" a group of plants into smaller groupings.
 However, in the case of rosemary it has now been "lumped" with sages.
 So, since 2017, rosemary is no longer Rosmarinus officinalis but is now listed by the International Association of Plant Taxonomists as Salvia rosmarinus.

-In the UK, it is usual for nurseries to label plants according to Royal Horticulural Society (RHS) naming.
-The RHS is not adopting the new name until 2020.
-We will be using up our old stocks of labels and in 2020 the plants we send out will start to have Salvia rosmarinus labels but they are still the same, much-loved, rosemary plants!
+In the UK, it is usual for nurseries to label plants according to Royal Horticultural Society (RHS) naming.
+The RHS adopted the new name in 2020.
+We have relabelled our collection and all the plants we send out will have Salvia rosmarinus labels but they are still the same, much-loved, rosemary plants!

 There is little or no evidence to indicate that the Romans introduced rosemary to the UK.
 Rosemary does not feature much in Roman food or medicine.